 About

 Rachel Simmons, Ph.D. is a licensed clinical psychologist specializing in the treatment of body dysmorphic disorder, OCD, and body focused repetitive behaviors.
-She has an office in Rhode Island and provides telehealth to adults who reside in Rhode Island, Massachusetts, New York, Iowa, Florida, and all participating states under PSYPACT.
+She has an office in Rhode Island and provides telehealth to adults who reside in Rhode Island, Massachusetts, New York, Iowa, and all participating states under PSYPACT.

 Rachel Simmons, PhD, Clinical Psychologist in RI, MA, NY, and Iowa